heptarch/heptarch.github.io/drafts/tarkovsky.md

 intimate and disorienting---across the parchment of Florence.
-It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via and past the melancholy tower of San Niccolò, its guards asleep.
+It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via and past the melancholy tower of San Niccolò and its somnolent guards.
 It is a place of secrets.
 Let me show you one of them.

 I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91, Via di San Niccolò.
 I slept at the "Institute", in a small room---more